 Homeschool Share – While it’s not only for homeschooling preschoolers, your little learner is sure to love the ideas you’ll find on Homeschool Share.
-I also don’t think it’s a stretch to say that you could never look elsewhere for preschool ideas and still have more than you’ll ever need just through Homeschool Share.
+For what it’s worth, I don’t think it’s a stretch to say that you could never look elsewhere for preschool ideas and still have more than you’ll ever need just through Homeschool Share.
 If you’re tackling preschool at home, you’re going to love it!

-PK1 Homeschool Fun – Of all the websites in this post, this one is by far the newest to me.
-I’m still learning my way around, but I’ve learned that PK1 Homeschool Fun is a great resource for homeschooling preschool because of all of the videos, lessons, and printables available.
+This one is a great resource for homeschooling preschool because of all of the preschool-specific activities, lessons, and printables available.
 It’s definitely one to bookmark!

-This Reading Mama – This website is valuable for much more than early learning, but it’s one to become familiar with if you’re homeschooling preschool.
-It’s one I’ve turned to frequently for both of my kids because of the huge selection of printables and countless ideas for introducing and furthering reading skills.
+This website is valuable for much more than early learning, but it’s one to become familiar with if you’re homeschooling preschool.
+It’s one I turned to frequently for both of my kids because of the huge selection of printables and countless ideas for introducing and furthering reading skills.

 Websites for Preschool Printables

-3 Dinosaurs – I’ve spent a ton of time perusing 3 Dinosaurs over the years and definitely recommend it for homeschooling preschool.
-Y’all, I cannot say enough about the preschool printable packs.
-They’ve been a huge help to me in homeschooling preschool for both of my kids!
+I’ve spent a ton of time perusing 3 Dinosaurs over the years and absolutely recommend it for homeschooling preschool.
+I cannot say enough about the preschool printable packs.
+They were exactly what we needed in the preschool years!

-Teaching Mama – Much like 3 Dinosaurs, I can’t begin to tell you how much time I’ve spent on Teaching Mama.
+I mentioned this website already, but I can’t go without saying just how much time I spent on Teaching Mama while preschooling my kids.
 I particularly love these printables for the younger end of preschool.
 They’re perfect for getting started!

-This Reading Mama – I love, love, love, the printables from this site!
+Also worth an extra mention, I love, love, love, the printables from This Reading Mama!
 They’re made for hands-on learning and include an awesome variety of activities within each pack.

-God’s Little Explorers – We’ve loved using God’s Little Explorers for homeschooling preschool!
-We have the paid version, which is nice because all of the lesson plans are in one easy document, but the curriculum is also available for free by visiting the Motherhood on a Dime and clicking through each week’s curriculum post.
+We loved using God’s Little Explorers for homeschooling preschool!
+We have the paid version, which is nice because all of the lesson plans are in one easy document.
+That said, the curriculum is also available for free by visiting the Motherhood on a Dime and clicking through each week’s curriculum post.

 Websites for Preschool Learning

-Starfall – Both of my kiddos have spent plenty of time on this site throughout the years.
-There are benefits to paying for Starfall memebership, but there are lots of free elements for kids to enjoy too.
-My son spent tons of time here when he was younger using the ABC and the Learn to Read activities, but my daughter has always enjoyed the seasonal games and songs.
+Both of my kiddos have spent plenty of time on this site throughout the years.
+There are benefits to paying for Starfall membership, but there are lots of free elements for kids to enjoy too.
+My son spent tons of time here when he was younger using the ABC and the Learn to Read activities, but my daughter enjoyed the seasonal games and songs.

 YouTube Channels for Preschoolers

-ABC Mouse – This YouTube channel is pretty much a preschool smorgasbord.
+The ABC Mouse YouTube channel is pretty much a preschool smorgasbord.
 This is a one-stop channel with videos on letters, classic children’s songs, early readers, math concepts, and more.
 If you’ve got a preschooler, this is a YouTube channel you need to know!

-Badanamu – We are some Badanamu-loving folks!
+We are some Badanamu-loving folks!
 The music is catchy and the characters are downright lovable.
 This YouTube channel has lots of just-for-fun music for your preschooler, nursery rhymes, and craft videos.
 The best part, however, is the Badanamu ABC videos.
-They’re perfect for letter recognition and sound reinforcement.
+They’re great for letter recognition and sound reinforcement.

-Have Fun Teaching – We primarily rely on this YouTube channel for its great alphabet and number videos, but there are videos for subjects including fitness, science, and sight words.
+We primarily relied on the Have Fun Teaching YouTube channel for its great alphabet and number videos, but there are videos for subjects including fitness, science, and sight words.

-Sesame Street – Here’s the strange thing: we don’t watch much Sesame Street, but we utilize the YouTube channel a good bit.
-The available videos change frequently, but there are always plenty of videos that encourage little ones to have fun and learn at the same time.
+My kids never watched much Sesame Street on TV, but we used the Sesame Street YouTube channel enough to consider it a go-to website for our preschool years.
+The available videos change frequently, but there are always plenty of short videos that encourage little ones to have fun and learn at the same time.

-Do you have favorite websites for preschool?
-I’d love to hear from you!
+Do you have favorite preschool websites?
+Share them with us in the comments below… We’d love to hear from you!

 Looking for more suggestions for your homeschool?
 The People, Places, & Things for Your Homeschool Linkup from iHomeschool Network has you covered.
 Head on over and take a look!